Welcome

 Duty to Obtain a Proper Price

 When selling the property, the lender must act in good faith and take reasonable care to obtain the true market value at the time of sale.
-The lender is not required to delay the sale to get a higher price but must market the property properly and avoid a rushed or underpriced sale.
+The lender is not required to delay the sale to get a higher price and is not obliged to improve the property, but must:

 Key Term: duty to obtain a proper price